agsb/minute/docs/Minute.md

 (Inspired in Ferris Sweep and Corne Sweep)

-Based on [design by frequency](https://github.com/agsb/minute/blob/main/docs/Frequency.md) of **letters in most used words** and like a stenotype without glyphs.
+Based like a stenotype without glyphs, with a [design by frequency](https://github.com/agsb/minute/blob/main/docs/Frequency.md) of **most used letters in most used words**.

 Why twelve keys for letters ?
-The first twelve letters accounts for about 80% of all letters use. __"Use Pareto, Luke"__
+The first twelve letters accounts for about 80% of all letters used in english. __"Use Pareto, Luke"__

 Why six keys for actions ?
-For "hold-taps-dances" combos, like Space, Enter, Tabulation, Backspace, Delete actions and Shift, Control, Alter, Meta and layers modifiers .
+For combos, like Space, Enter, Tabulation, Backspace, Delete actions and Shift, Control, Alter, Meta and layers modifiers.

+All keys could do "held-taps" dances.

 # Layers